Edward Guinness, 1st Earl of Iveagh: Art collector

 Interested in fine art all his life, from the 1870s Guinness amassed a distinguished collection of Old Master paintings, antique furniture and historic textiles.
 In the late 1880s he was a client of Joe Duveen, buying screens and furniture; Duveen realised that he was spending much more on fine art at Agnew's, and refocused his own business on art sales.
 He later recalled Guinness as a: "stocky gentleman with a marked Irish brogue".

-While he was furnishing his London home at Hyde Park Corner, after he had retired, the then Lord Iveagh began building his art collection in earnest.
+While he was furnishing his London home at Hyde Park Corner, after he had retired, Iveagh began building his art collection in earnest.
 Much of his collection of paintings was donated to the nation after his death in 1927 and is housed at the Iveagh Bequest at Kenwood, Hampstead, north London.
 While this lays claim to much of his collection of paintings, it is Farmleigh that best displays his taste in architecture as well as his tastes in antique furniture and textiles.